Joe Facenda RE/MAX Gateway

 I have been a full time Realtor in Northern Virginia since 1989 and the recipient of dozens of top production awards both locally and with RE/MAX but more importantly, over the last few years, more than 85% of my business has come from past clients and referrals.

-In the last few years almost 50% of my work has been with investors.
+In the last few years, a significant percentage of my work has been with investors.
 Most were buy and hold investors and others were flippers.
 (I do not work with wholesalers.)

 Personally, I own several rental properties and most are out of the area.
 Some I personally visited before purchase and others I bought based on my relationship with an investor friendly Realtor I knew I could trust.
 So, I understand the special needs of those looking outside their home market.
 I know there will be functions and tasks I will need to perform for you that my local clients can easily undertake.
 That is not a problem.
 I am ready to serve.